imccart/Econ-771/README.md

 1. [Grant McDermott](https://grantmcdermott.com/) at the University of Oregon.
 His *GitHub* repository for [Data Science for Economists](https://github.com/uo-ec607/lectures) offers a wealth of information.

-2. [Nick Huntington-Klein](http://nickchk.com/) at CSU Fullerton.
+2. [Nick Huntington-Klein](http://nickchk.com/) at Seattle University.
 His causal inference animations are hugely helpful, in addition to the notes for his causal inference class.
 All of this information is available at his website.

 3. [Adam Sacarny](http://sacarny.com/) at Columbia University.
 He has some great hospital data made available through several *GitHub* respositories, this includes repositories for [HCRIS Data](https://github.com/asacarny/hospital-cost-reports) and [Provider of Services Data](https://github.com/asacarny/provider-of-services).